 Discipline placement is proposed by faculty as a part of the COR proposal, and approved by the Committee at the same time as the COR.
-Any changes in Discipline placement for a COR, requires updating the COR through the Committee.
+It can also be proposed by faculty to the Committee without updating the COR, and if approved by the Committee, it is effective the following semester.